Into Windows

 Enable Bluetooth in Windows 10 Device Manager

-If you’re sure that your PC has a Bluetooth adapter, then the Settings app is not showing Bluetooth section and settings because Bluetooth has been disabled in Device Manager.
+If you’re sure that your PC has a Bluetooth adapter, then the Settings app is not showing the Bluetooth section and settings because Bluetooth has been disabled in Device Manager.
 Yes, if the Bluetooth’s hardware is disabled in Device Manager, the Settings app doesn’t list the Bluetooth section and settings.

 Just because your PC has Bluetooth hardware and drivers are installed for the same, that doesn’t mean that Bluetooth is enabled.
 Here is how to enable or disable Bluetooth in Windows 10.